NOTACAL logo

 Finding Cube Roots

 The cube root of a number is the value that, when multiplied by itself three times, equals the original number.
 Enter the number and specify 3 as the root index.
 For instance, the cube root of 64 is 4, since 4 multiplied by 4 multiplied by 4 equals 64.
-The calculator can also handle negative radicands for odd-indexed roots.
+The calculator can also handle negative radicands for odd-indexed roots, so the cube root of -27 is -3.

 Finding nth Roots